 - Add the meat to the pan and stir until it has browned all over and has become 'crumbly'.
 This will take about 5 minutes.
 If the meat has released a lot of fat, drain most of it away, leaving just a tablespoon.400 grams / 14 ounces pork mince (ground pork)

 - Return the softened vegetables back to the pan along with the brown sugar, lemongrass paste, oyster sauce, soy sauce, and fish sauce.
-Also, add one-quarter cup of water and stir to combine.1 tablespoon fish sauce, 2 tablespoons oyster sauce, 2 teaspoons lemongrass paste, 1 tablespoon brown sugar, 2 tablespoons sweet soy sauce
+Also, add one-quarter cup of water and stir to combine.1 tablespoon fish sauce, 2 tablespoons oyster sauce, 2 tablespoons sweet soy sauce, 2 teaspoons lemongrass paste, 1 tablespoon brown sugar, ¼ cup water

 - Keep the heat to medium-low and put the lid back on the pan.
-Leave for 5 minutes, then remove the lid and stir fry until all the water has evapourated and the meat is cooked through and the vegetables are al dente.
-There should not be too much sauce in this dish.salt
+Leave for 5 minutes, then remove the lid and stir fry until all the water has evaporated and the meat is cooked through and the vegetables are al dente.
+There should not be too much sauce in this dish.

-- Stir in a handful of chopped coriander then remove from the heat.
+- Stir in a handful of chopped coriander then remove from the heat.1 bunch fresh coriander

-- Garnish with extra coriander and chopped spring onions and serve hot, spooned over white rice or noodles.
+- Garnish with extra coriander and chopped spring onions and serve hot, spooned over white rice or noodles.spring onions

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.